Forgiving Your Parents – A Coming Out Story

 She remained quiet behind his unwavering belief that who I was and what I stood for was a sin.
 As I sat there and watched her submit to him with her head down, I knew I was in the midst of a losing battle but that I still had to be courageous and fight for what I believed in.
 What I believed was that I am worthy, I am enough, and I deserve to be loved just as I am.
-Like most serious conversations in my family, my Father did all the talking, except that for this one, in particular, the things my Mother didn’t say were what hurt the most.
+Like most serious conversations in my family, my father did all the talking, except that for this one, in particular, the things my mother didn’t say were what hurt the most.
 The looks of guilt, regret, sorrow, and compassion are forever frozen in my memory as my Mother mustered up the courage to lift her head up and face me.
-Although she appeared sorry that it had to be this way, the words “I’m sorry” to this day have never been said.
+Although she appeared sorry that it had to be this way, the words “I’m sorry” to this day have never been saying.

 I initially tried to enter the conversation without any expectations, but I suppose that in the back of my mind I had hoped to hear that my parents still loved me, and I would be reassured that no matter what struggles we face in life – we are family, I will always be their son, and we are here to support each other.

 When things went the opposite direction, and I was met with disapproval and opposing viewpoints, I became exposed to the lengths a woman, and a mother, my Mother would go through to stand beside (or should I say behind) her husband, even if it meant being dismissive of the vulnerabilities of her child.
 I anticipated my Dad having the reaction that he did, but I was shocked that my Mother did not so much as attempt to stand up for me when I thought we were close.
 Devotion to one’s spouse is truly an admirable trait, but not whenever you choose to ignore other principles that are fundamental to a child’s self-esteem, self-worth, sense of trust, and security.
 In return, the repercussions of this had a lasting effect that I would find myself struggling with throughout a variety of relationships for the next 20 years.